-Reverse osmosis purification systems work by forcing water through a semi-permeable membrane.
-This membrane is designed to remove impurities from the water, such as bacteria, viruses, and other contaminants.
+RO systems work by forcing water through a semi-permeable membrane.
+This membrane allows water molecules to pass through, but it blocks larger molecules such as bacteria, viruses, and chemicals.
 The water is then filtered again to remove any remaining impurities.
-The resulting water is typically free of harmful chemicals and pollutants, making it safe for human consumption.
+The resulting water is typically free of harmful contaminants, making it safe for human consumption.

-While the water produced by a reverse osmosis system is generally safe to drink, there are some potential drawbacks to consider.
+While RO water is generally safe to drink, there are some potential drawbacks to consider.
 First, the process of reverse osmosis can remove beneficial minerals from the water.
 These minerals, such as calcium, magnesium, and sodium, can be important for human health.
 In addition, some studies have found that water that has been purified through reverse osmosis can have a slightly acidic pH, which can be stressful on the digestive system.

 Another potential issue with RO purification systems is that they can remove beneficial bacteria from the water.
 These bacteria, such as probiotics, can help the body to stay healthy.
 Additionally, RO systems can remove fluoride from the water, which is important for dental health.